Save the Date

 An individual may receive this award once.

-The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
-The award recipient will receive a plaque presented at the NAGC Annual Convention in Baltimore, MD, November 13-16, 2014, and a featured speaker's position at the Convention.
+The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2015.
+The award recipient will receive a plaque presented at the NAGC Annual Convention in Phoenix, AZ, November 12-15, 2015, and a featured speaker's position at the Convention.